- Equity crowdfunding is a financing strategy that involves issuing investors ownership in a company in exchange for capital.

-Within equity crowdfunding, there are many types; for now, we'll focus on the basics.
+There are many types of equity crowdfunding, but we'll focus on the basics for now.
 Equity crowdfunding is a security-based form of crowdfunding.
-Securities are issued to the general public.
-In other words, a founder is issuing the public shares of his or her company in exchange for an investment.
-Investments can vary wildly, though many generally start at a few thousand dollars.
+Securities are issued to the general public – in other words, a founder is issuing the public shares of their company in exchange for an investment.
+Investments vary wildly, though many start at a few thousand dollars.

 With other forms of crowdfunding, investors are issued rewards.
-They may invest in a startup or even just an idea, and typically it's in exchange for being the first to receive a product (think Kickstarter).
-And then there's a donation form of crowdfunding, where investors literally donate funds with no expectation or promise of a reward or a return (think GoFundMe).
+They may invest in a startup or even just an idea, typically in exchange for being the first to receive a product (think Kickstarter).
+Then there's a donation form of crowdfunding, where investors literally donate funds with no expectation or promise of a reward or a return (think GoFundMe).

 Equity crowdfunding gives startups an opportunity to raise more funds, and it gives the general public an opportunity to invest in a startup's passion project or area of interest with little to no hassle.
 Investors can simply source companies online; it's that easy.